 - Disability Resources

 AT&T also hosts a community forum, a chat box, a Twitter profile, and a Facebook profile.
 You can also check AT&T's Support Center, which is home to a variety of FAQs that may serve you well when an issue arises.
+When it comes to customer service, AT&T cares.
+For example and for businesses, AT&T offers two-step verification to fortify your network.

 Customer reviews and company reputation are two great ways to determine whether or not you might enjoy an AT&T cell phone plan.
 AT&T scored a 71/100 on the American Customer Satisfaction Index, an average score amongst its competitors.
 Yet, AT&T is an Accredited Business with an A+ score with the Better Business Bureau.
 However and even more baffling, Trustpilot, a website that ranks companies purely with customer reviews, rates AT&T a 2.1/10.
 So keep in mind that the experiences of one customer are not representative of the company as a whole, but it is important to spot potential issues you may have with the company early nonetheless.